This Is the Arnold Schwarzenegger Way of Approaching Self-Isolation Right Now

 “See, the important thing is that you stay at home, because there’s a curfew now.
 No one is allowed out.
 Especially someone who is, like, 72 years old.
 After you are 65, you are not allowed out of the house anymore in California.
 So we stay home and we eat here,” Schwarzenegger said at his kitchen table.

-Schwarzenegger he had just polished off his vegan meal and Whiskey and Lulu split a carrot because what’s better than a treat between buds?
+Schwarzenegger said he had just polished off his vegan meal and Whiskey and Lulu split a carrot because what’s better than a treat between buds?

 “We don’t go out.
 We don’t go to restaurants.
 We don’t do anything like that anymore here.
 We just eat with Whiskey and Lulu,” he explained.
 “So much more fun,” he says.
 It really does look that way, and the video went over very well.